saathiiapp/saathii_backend_fastapi/docs/docs/guides/s3-setup.md

+---
+sidebar_position: 2
+title: S3 Setup Guide
+description: Complete guide for setting up AWS S3 for audio file uploads and listener verification
+---

-# S3 Audio Upload Setup
+# S3 Setup Guide

-This document explains how to set up S3 audio file uploads for listener verification.
+This guide explains how to set up AWS S3 for audio file uploads and listener verification in the Saathii Backend API.

 ## Environment Variables